zhuiguang49/notebook/docs/CS/CS61B/Chapter3 OOP in Java.md

 ### Extends

 Now we've seen how we can use the `implements` keyword to define a hierarchical relationship with interfaces(`implements` 建立的是类与接口的层级关系).
 What if we wanted to define a hierarchical relationship between classes（我们希望在类与类之间定义层级关系）?
+This is called Implementation Inheritance.

 Suppose we want to build a RotatingSLList that has the same functionality as the SLList like `addFirst`, `size` and so on, but with an additional rotateRight operation to bring the last item to the front of the list.
 One way we could do this would be to copy and paste all the methods from SLList and write `rotateRight` on top of it all - but then we would't be taking advantage of the power of inheritance!
 Remember that inheritance allows subclasses to reuse code from an already defined class.
 So we have the idea to define our RotatingSLList class to inherit from SLList.